pomcho555/cv-pomcho555/README.md

     - glove

 ### (Sidejob) Backend Engineer 2 (2020)
 Developed massive serverless crawling system.
 I made the system from blueprint.
-I had the responsible from prototype to product level and I also manage and teach team member as tech lead.
-The system has great features: super easy to use, auto deploy, almost no operation toil because of serveless architecture.
+I had the responsible from prototype to product level and I also manage and teach the team member as tech lead.
+The system has great features: super easy to use, auto deploy, almost no operation toil because of serverless architecture.
 - Tools
     - Terraform
     - Github Actions